yigitkocak/hugo-theme-stack/content/page/links/index.md

 comments: false
 ---
-Below are some valuable tools I use for work, productivity, analytics, SEO, PPC, and SoMe.
+Below are some valuable tools I use for work, development, productivity, analytics, SEO, PPC, and more.